This post may contain affiliate links and I will be compensated if you make a purchase after clicking through my links See Full Disclosure Here

 If you’re looking for a hearty, one dish meal then these stuffed peppers in tomato sauce are going to become a new favorite.

-What Ingredients do you needed to make these stuffed peppers?
+What Ingredients do you need to make stuffed peppers?

-While you can really add anything you want to stuffed peppers, here’s a quick list of what ingredients are needed to make this recipe:
+While you can really add anything you want to stuffed peppers, here’s a quick list of ingredients needed for this recipe:

 - Red and Green Bell Peppers

 - White Rice

 How to make stuffed pepper filling step by step

 Now that you have all the ingredients, here is a detailed, step by step breakdown, on how these stuffed peppers come together:

 Cook the rice according to package instructions.
 Once it is cooked turn it out into a bowl and let it cool.

 There should be no liquid left in your pot.

 * Also at this time – If you are making a quick homemade tomato sauce, start that as well.